Pokémon Go: Everything you need to know about Mega Evolution

 Uses for Mega Pokémon

-Once Mega Evolved, a Pokémon will remain Mega Evolved for a set period of time.
+Once Mega Evolved, a Pokémon will remain Mega Evolved for eight hours.
 It can be used in Raid Battles, Gym Battles, Team GO Rocket Battles, PVP Battles outside the Go Battle League, and as your Buddy Pokémon.
 After the timer runs out, you will need to spend more Mega Energy to Mega Evolve again.
 When used in Raids and Gym Battles, a Mega Evolved Pokémon boosts the stats of all the other Pokémon in the battle and provides an additional boost to Pokémon of the same type using the same type attacks.

 - Mega Venusaur Mega Raid Guide